Halloween Haunted Houses in Tennessee

 The Haunted Barn – 5017 McDonald Road, McDonald, TN 37353

 “Chattanooga’s Best Haunted Attraction” describes the Haunted Barn.
 Now with 20 years experience they have constructed a huge maze and 16 rooms throughout the barn.
 Expect to see a few monsters of unknown fright and description.
-Tickets are $18.
+Tickets are $20.
 Gates open at 7 pm.
-The Haunted Barn is open every Friday and Saturday night from October 4th through November 2nd.
+The Haunted Barn is open every Friday and Saturday night in October.
 Doors close at midnight.

 Ruby Falls Haunted Cavern – 1720 S. Scenic Highway, Chattanooga, TN 37409

 Descend 26 stories underground into the cave as you traverse this 45 minute haunt.
 There are 3 sections: the cave, the bus ride, and the top haunt.
 Have you heard about the curse of Dreadhaven?
 Inside this natural cave are buried in the hall of the lost dead the bodies.
 Bodies left to suffer at the hands of the Reaper for all time.
-Tickets are $21 on Sunday, and $23 on Friday and Saturday.
-Save money and buy your tickets online.
 Doors open at 7:30 pm.
-Opening weekend is September 27th and 28th.
-Then they are open every Friday, Saturday, and Sunday nights from October 4th through November 2nd.
+Opening night is September 25th.
+Tickets are $17 to $23.

 The ghosts here in the ninth fastest growing city in the United States are happy to run off a few of the newcomers every October.